cuteoo2/deep-learning-challenge/README.md

 The only target variable in the dataset is IS_SUCCESSFUL.
 The features which contribute to the analysis include: APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, and ASK_AMT.
 EIN and NAME are both identifications for the specific businesses that received funding in the past.
-As such, they do not contribute directly to the success of the funding and therefor are neither targets nor features.
+As such, they do not contribute directly to the success of the funding and therefore are neither targets nor features.

 - Compiling, Training, and Evaluating the Model